Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 ### Conclusion

-So it is more advantagouse to use pump B since the since the present cost is less than pump A.
+So it is more advantageous to use pump B since the since the present cost is less than pump A.